hellums/lacey-bacon/README.md

 - > pip version 21.3.1

-Use your own Python 3 interpreter command, such as py3 or python, if it is different than 'python3' used here.
-Python's recommended best practice is to upgrade to and use the latest version of pip, if you are behind.
+Substitute your own Python 3 interpreter command below, be it py, py3, python, or python3, if it is different than 'python' used below.
+It is recommended that you also upgrade pip (python -m pip install --upgrade pip) first.

-All of the features of the command-line program will work "out-of-the-box" except for menu option 3, finding movies two people both starred in.
-This is a result of the size limitation of raw data files in Github, as well as the considerable amount of space required for the original build and downloaded IMDB source files.
-All features of the optional Web-based and API versions of the program run using the files supplied, and also do not require a full download and rebuild.
-The optional unittest and SQL tests are only included as part of the original Code Louisville project requirements.

 Prerequisites include:
 - matplotlib==3.5.1